-The hikes I had done up to know had been of variable success.
+The hikes I had done thus far had been of variable success.
 My Ardennes and Black Forest hikes had been tough but fun.
 During the ones in the Vosges and Corsica all sorts of things had gone wrong.
 My longest hike, in Iceland, had been beautiful and I longed to return for months afterwards.

-This year it was two years since I visited Iceland and three years since the last Bart and Bram cycling vacation.
-I preferred to go cycling again this year, for example in Croatia.
+This year it was two years since I had visited Iceland and three years since the last Bart and Bram cycling vacation.
+I preferred to go cycling again, for example in Croatia.
 However, Bart also wanted to go on vacation with his girlfriend Manon, so he didn't have much time.
 We also considered hiking, Norway seemed nice, but that felt like a step back after Iceland.

 I vaguely remembered reading some things about Greenland, but wasn't sure how 'intense' it would be to hike there.
-Some Googling taught me there was an 'Arctic circle trail' a long route close to the arctic circle.
+Some Googling taught me there was an 'Arctic circle trail' close to the arctic circle.
 That looked nice but also crowded.
 After some more searching I found two reports of people who had hiked in the south of Greenland.
-It was really remote and both hadn't seen another person for over 10 days.
+It seemed really remote and both hadn't seen another person for over 10 days.

-The area did have a village called Narsarsuaq with direct flights from Denmark and Iceland.
-There would be many fjords and rivers that I wouldn't be able to cross by foot and no cell phone service.
+The area did have a village called Narsarsuaq, with direct flights from Denmark and Iceland.
+Hiking there would mean no cell phone service and many fjords and rivers that I wouldn't be able to cross on foot.
 In one of the reports I read that the guy carried a GPS transmitter to sent his location to a predetermined email address.
 He also had a type of inflatable raft to cross the fjords.
-If I bought both I might be able to hike there safely.
-I had never seen either of them and new ones where too expensive, considering all the other costs included with such a trip.
+I figured if I bought both I might be able to hike there safely.

 I searched on a hike version of Ebay.
-In the past few months only one boat and one GPS transmitter had been posted.
-The boat 3 days ago and the GPS two hours.
+In the past few months only one packraft and one GPS transmitter had been posted.
+The raft 3 days ago and the GPS two hours.
 That was a real coincidence but also meant I needed to make a decision soon.
 I decided to buy both and with that also solidified my plans of going to Greenland.
-I still had little idea about what the weather, landscape and virtually all other things would be like.
-In the following 6 months I saw 0 boats and only 1 GPS transmitter for sale.
+I still had little idea about what the weather, landscape, and virtually all other things would be like.
+In the following 6 months I saw no rafts and only 1 GPS transmitter for sale.